By Chanté Eliaszadeh | October 8, 2025

 Mistake #2: Relying on the SAFT Structure to Avoid Regulation

 The reality: Courts view the SAFT and token delivery as integrated offerings.
 Both are securities requiring ongoing compliance.
-Telegram, Kik, and other cases confirm this.
+Telegram, Kik, and other cases confirm this, and the enforcement pivot leaves those court holdings undisturbed.

 How to avoid: Plan for tokens delivered under SAFTs to be securities.
 Implement transfer restrictions, resale compliance, and ongoing reporting.